 Canine Head Start is located in Montague, MA on 55 acres.
 Classes are held at our 1600 square foot, climate controlled indoor training facility and the surrounding woods and trails.
-Come and join us train in this beautiful setting.
+Come join us and train in this beautiful setting.

 Elise has been working in animal behaviour with both domestic and wild canids since the early 1990s.
 Her work has included projects on a number of captive and wild canids including Darwin's foxes in Chile, crab-eating foxes in Venezuela, African wild dogs at the Philadelphia Zoological Garden, and grey wolves at Wolf Park, Battle Ground, IN.

-She began working with domestic dogs in Philadelphia, PA where she worked at the Veterinary Hospital at the University of Pennsylvania in the Behaviour Clinic.
-She held a position there for 2 years during whish she co-developed a Puppy Problem Prevention Program with Lois Hall.
+In 1991, Elise began working with domestic dogs in Philadelphia, PA where she worked at the Veterinary Hospital at the University of Pennsylvania in the Behaviour Clinic.
+She held a position there for 2 years during which she co-developed a Puppy Problem Prevention Program with Lois Hall and Dr. Karen Overall.
 During this time Elise was also studying Animal Behaviour and Learning Theory at the University of Pennsylvania, as well as working with well known author and behaviourist, Steve Lindsay.

-Instructor - Susan Kennedy, KPA-CTP
+Certified Trainer - Susan Kennedy, KPA-CTP